 (6) \textbf{Case Study:} A case study further illustrates these capabilities (See Fig.\ref{fig:case}).
-This case involves a hybrid query that contains a natural language description and Java implementation for ``counting the number of unique paths in a character grid''.
+This case involves a hybrid query that contains a natural language description and Java implementation for "counting the number of unique paths in a character grid".
 The objective is to identify and retrieve equivalent Python implementations.
 Success requires understanding three core functional requirements: 1) processing character grid data; 2) using a traversal algorithm; 3) ensuring path uniqueness.
-It was found that baseline models, such as UniXcoder and ZC3, were capable of matching surface features, including the ``character grid'' and ``traversal'' features.
+Baseline models such as UniXcoder and ZC3 can match surface-level features, including the "character grid" and "traversal" features.
 However, the retrieved functions were found to be functionally inconsistent with the objective of the query (e.g., modifying the grid rather than counting paths).
-It has been demonstrated that other entities, including CodeBridge and CoCoSoDa, have identified analogous patterns.
-However, these entities have not fulfilled the requirement to process a character grid.
+We find that other models, including CodeBridge and CoCoSoDa, identify similar patterns.
+However, these models fail to satisfy the requirement of processing a character grid.
 In contrast, \Ours successfully retrieved a functionally equivalent Python implementation.
 This clearly shows that \textbf{\Ours has the capacity for seamless integration of high-level functional intent derived from natural language with the underlying algorithmic logic of code, thereby facilitating accurate hybrid retrieval.}